nus-cs2030s/2324-s2/docs/00-overview.md

 The first aim of CS2030/S is to change the students' mindset and to make them learn to write software that will continue to evolve as software requirements change and to write software that will be read and modified by other programmers (_including their future selves_).

 !!! quote

-    Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
-Code for readability.
+    _"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
+Code for readability."_

     John Woods.